JUNE 20–NOVEMBER 1, 2026

 OVERVIEW

-The exhibition will be presented in the reconstructed 1846 New Studio building, designed by Thomas Cole.
+The exhibition is presented in the reconstructed 1846 New Studio building, designed by Thomas Cole.
 The artwork is being loaned by the Art Bridges Collection.
 The exhibition is part of the broader 2026 initiativeThomas Cole: Painting the Nature of America, celebrating the anniversary of America at the home of American landscape.

-Cynthia Daignault, Light Atlas, 2016, oil on linen, 360 canvases, each 8 x 10 in.
+Cynthia Daignault, Light Atlas, 2014-2017, oil on linen, 360 canvases, each 8 x 10 in.
 Art Bridges Collection.
-Photography Edward C. Robinson III.

 Thomas Cole: Painting the Nature of America at the Thomas Cole National Historic Site is supported by The National Endowment for the Humanities: Democracy demands wisdom.